Elizabeth-Ololade/Capstone-Project/Sales Performance Analysis.md

  -  Monthly sales data reveals seasonal trends, helping businesses understand when sales peak or dip
  -  Using a line chart to represent monthly and yearly trends by total sales provides a clear and effective way to analyze sales performance over time.
- -  It enables businesses to identify trends, forecast future sales, and make data-driven decisions, ultimately enhancing their strategic planning efforts.

 ### Top Performing Product